Alternative medicine: Rejection of science

 Many alternative medical treatments are not patentable, which may lead to less research funding from the private sector.
 In addition, in most countries, alternative therapies (in contrast to pharmaceuticals) can be marketed without any proof of efficacy – also a disincentive for manufacturers to fund scientific research.

 English evolutionary biologist Richard Dawkins, in his 2003 book A Devil's Chaplain, defined alternative medicine as a "set of practices that cannot be tested, refuse to be tested, or consistently fail tests."
 Dawkins argued that if a technique is demonstrated effective in properly performed trials then it ceases to be alternative and simply becomes medicine.

 CAM is also often less regulated than conventional medicine.
 There are ethical concerns about whether people who perform CAM have the proper knowledge to treat patients.
 CAM is often done by non-physicians who do not operate with the same medical licensing laws which govern conventional medicine, and it is often described as an issue of non-maleficence.

-According to two writers, Wallace Sampson and K. Butler, marketing is part of the training required in alternative medicine, and propaganda methods in alternative medicine have been traced back to those used by Hitler and Goebels in their promotion of pseudoscience in medicine.
+According to two writers, Wallace Sampson and K. Butler, marketing is part of the training required in alternative medicine, and propaganda methods in alternative medicine have been traced back to those used by Hitler and Goebbels in their promotion of pseudoscience in medicine.

 In November 2011 Edzard Ernst stated that the "level of misinformation about alternative medicine has now reached the point where it has become dangerous and unethical.
 So far, alternative medicine has remained an ethics-free zone.
 It is time to change this."

 Harriet Hall criticized the low standard of evidence accepted by the alternative medicine community:

 Science-based medicine has one rigorous standard of evidence, the kind [used for pharmaceuticals] ....
 CAM has a double standard.
 They gladly accept a lower standard of evidence for treatments they believe in.
 However, I suspect they would reject a pharmaceutical if it were approved for marketing on the kind of evidence they accept for CAM.